mlflow/mlflow/docs/source/quickstart.rst

   https://community.cloud.databricks.com as the host.

-You can then :ref:`log to the remote tracking server <logging_to_a_tracking_server>` by adding the following to the start of your program.
-If logging to your own tracking server, update the tracking URI in the example to point to your own server:
+You can then :ref:`log to the remote tracking server <logging_to_a_tracking_server>` by adding the following to the start of your program (if logging to your own tracking server, update the tracking URI to your server's URI):

   .. code-section::